kpertsch/rlds_dataset_builder/README.md

 few example trajectory images from the dataset for visualization.

 6. **Add Appropriate License**: Please add an appropriate license to the repository.
-Most common is the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+Most common is the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license -- you can copy it from [here](https://github.com/teamdigitale/licenses/blob/master/CC-BY-4.0).

 That's it!
 You're all set to run dataset conversion.
 Inside the dataset directory, run:
 ```